 After collecting and summarizing the input from the online survey, to the right are the key findings and considerations which were taken into account when developing the Plan recommendations.
-1

-The types of housing should be diversified and cater to those who need housing most, 55 and older.

-Economic development should be focused in existing commercial (North Court) and industrial centers.

-Green space should be required in new projects to enhance the overall beauty of the City.

-In addition to making traffic more efficient along major corridors, more transportation options should be provided.
+- The types of housing should be diversified and cater to those who need housing most, 55 and older. - New projects should continue to build on the high quality of life in Medina. - Economic development should be focused in existing commercial (North Court) and industrial centers. - Green space should be required in new projects to enhance the overall beauty of the City. - In addition to making traffic more efficient along major corridors, more transportation options should be provided.

+FOUR

-FOUR Plan Framework
+Plan Framework